 Somehow, Ireland’s location and geography are encapsulated in its culture.
 It is European but only just; civilized, yet it’s wild and rugged.
 It rains a lot but remains perpetually pleasant and inviting.

 Sometimes crudely dismissed as the UK’s little cousin, backpacking Ireland offers visitors the chance to explore the most plucky nation in the world and get a glimpse of a simpler world that has sadly vanished forever elsewhere.
-That is not to patronize though, Dublin is every bit the cosmopolitan (and expensive) EU capital, and the once-troubled Belfast wears its gritty history with pride.
+Note that its not so cheap anymore so be sure to book your Irish accommodation ahead of time to lock in an acceptable price.

 Backpacking Greece